India IP Ecosystem: Growth, Innovation & Patent Trends

 Panel of Advisors and Experts in Science

-The Results: Pace of Dispute Redressal by IPD of Delhi High Court - Specifically, the IPD of Delhi High Court is pioneering the ideas to increase the speed of intellectual property dispute resolutions
+The Results: Pace of Dispute Redressal by IPD of Delhi High Court — Specifically, the IPD of Delhi High Court is pioneering ideas to increase the speed of intellectual property dispute resolutions.
+Between January 2023 and June 2024, the Delhi HC IPD disposed of 1,217 IPAB-transferred cases, with over 60% of all transferred IPAB cases successfully resolved by June 2024.
+The division also cleared 2,026 fresh cases, reducing overall IP case pendency at the Delhi High Court significantly.

 Way Forward

-Expert Patent consulting – by filing patents and providing a guidance when not to.
-Patents are expensive business, and the expenses do not stop after filing, therefore, it becomes important to make correct decisions on what to aggressively protect, and what should be left alone
+• Expert Patent consulting – by filing patents and providing guidance when not to.
+Patents are an expensive business, and the expenses do not stop after filing; therefore, it becomes important to make correct decisions on what to aggressively protect, and what should be left alone.

-Competitive intelligence to gain an insight in the IP and business strategy of the competitors to stay ahead and mitigate the risks.
+• Competitive intelligence to gain insight into the IP and business strategy of the competitors to stay ahead and mitigate the risks.

 Effectual’s INTELLECTUAL PROPERTY RESEARCH FRAMEWORK is a deep dive into this ecosystem and shall help you understand the intricacies of this nascent innovative domain with insights backed with credible data sources.
-Some ways we can help include, but not limited to - Performing any previous art or freedom to operate searches to help you better grasp the environment surrounding your invention or business endeavors.
-If certain methods of IP protection are more appropriate for your technological or business goals, we can help you strategize effectively to plan for future & in making continuous innovation a part of your working model
+Some ways we can help include, but are not limited to — Performing any previous art or freedom to operate searches to help you better grasp the environment surrounding your invention or business endeavors.
+If certain methods of IP protection are more appropriate for your technological or business goals, we can help you strategize effectively to plan for the future & to make continuous innovation a part of your working model.